blockchain-working-group/blockchain-playbook/pages/home.md

 tagline: Blockchain Playbook for Federal U.S. Government
 intro: |
-  This Playbook comes right after the [Primer](https://www.actiac.org/act-iac-white-paper-enabling-blockchain-innovation-us-federal-government) and proposes a process and a series of phases to support the United States Federal government in its understanding and application of blockchain and distributed ledger technologies for its mission.
-Each phase contains a set of key activities organized in function areas that go beyond just the technical aspect of blockchain and cover management, people, process and acquisition areas.
+  We are excited to help you get started in your journey in blockchain technology!
+This Playbook is designed to be applied by user groups of all sizes, budgets and levels of blockchain sophistication and knowledge.
+This easy-to-use Playbook is meant to follow and build upon the [Primer](https://www.actiac.org/act-iac-white-paper-enabling-blockchain-innovation-us-federal-government) and proposes a process and a series of phases to support the United States Federal government in its understanding and application of blockchain and distributed ledger technologies for its mission.
+Each phase contains a set of key activities organized in functional areas that go beyond just the technical aspect of blockchain and cover key issues in management, people, process and acquisition.

   [Start](/blockchain-playbook/welcome/){: .usa-button .usa-button-big }